nettemhandu/Pet-Simulation-Game/README.md

 # Pet-Simulation-Game
 A fun interactive text based game where users take care of virtual pets.
-Designed to demonstrate mastery of the four pillars of Object Oriented :
+Designed to demonstrate mastery of the four pillars of Object Oriented Programming :

 Encapsulation: Pet attributes like hunger and happiness are private with controlled access.